chmike/timez-go/README.md

     |  number of microseconds elapsed  |  time  |
     | since 1970-01-01T00:00:00.000000 | offset |

-The default initializer of timez values yields an invalid timez value.
+The default initializer of Go timez values yields an invalid timez value.

-Note: the curent timez encoding of this package differ from the "github/chmike/timez" C library in that the epoch is different.
+Note: the curent timez encoding of this package differ from the "github/chmike/timez" C library in that we now use 64 bit unsigned integer.

 Feedback is welcome.